class QDateTime

 bool

-Returns true if lhs is the same as rhs; otherwise returns false.
+Returns true if lhs represents the same moment in time as rhs; otherwise returns false.

 See also